fdasilva59/Udacity-DRL-ContinuousControl/REPORT.md

 ### Code implementation

-The code used here is derived from the "DDPG pidedal" tutorial from the [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893), and has been slightly adjusted for being used with the reacher environment.
+The code used here is derived from the "DDPG bipedal" tutorial from the [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893), and has been slightly adjusted for being used with the reacher environment.

 The code is written in [Python 3.6](https://www.python.org/downloads/release/python-360/) and is relying on [PyTorch 0.4.0](https://pytorch.org/docs/0.4.0/) framework.